achen1296/Apple-Music-Editor/README.md

 | 12     | 4      | Section subtype            | 3                 |
 | 16     | 4      | 0s                         | 0 (a?)            |

 Here is a major disagreement with Gary Vollink's table: he, and therefore everyone after him but before me, believed that boma sections broke the usual pattern, and thought boma sections had at offset 4 a mysterious value "always 0x14", while the section length was at offset 8 instead of at 4 as usual.
 But I believe that boma sections are _not_ the ones that break the pattern.
-The realization for me came from looking at [smart playlist rules](#slst-smart-playlist-rules), which clearly had a section header "SLst" the repeated once for each rule, along with noticing that Gary Vollink came so close to the same realization with boma sections of subtype 0xce, containing [ipfa](#ipfa-playlist-item) subsections — in that case, he labeled offset 4 "subdata start" but still called offset 8 the section length.
-The problem is that _the children_ of boma sections break the pattern — many do not have a signature, at least not one made of printable ASCII characters, and offset 4 is never(?) the section length.
+The realization for me came from looking at [smart playlist rules](#slst-smart-playlist-rules-list), which clearly had a section header "SLst" the repeated once for each rule, along with noticing that Gary Vollink came so close to the same realization with boma sections of subtype 0xce, containing [ipfa](#ipfa-playlist-item) subsections — in that case, he labeled offset 4 "subdata start" but still called offset 8 the section length.
+The problem is that _the children_ of boma sections break the pattern — many do not have a signature, at least not one made of 4 printable ASCII characters, and offset 4 is almost never the section length.
 This is why I speculate that the "bo" means "object binary"/"binary object", as an indication that the children do not follow the usual section-based format, even though obviously everything is in binary.

 For children of boma, this means that all offsets listed on Gary Vollink's page or in jsharkey13's code will be 20 greater than the ones I am listing.